AnyiLin/Pedro-Pathing-Quickstart/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/pedroPathing/TUNING.md

   higher speeds or perfect accuracy, since this will make the robot run more smoothly under actual pathing conditions.

-* Next, we will tune the heading PIDs.
+* Next, we will tune the heading PID.
 The process is essentially the same as above, except you will want to only enable `useHeading` under `Follower` on FTC Dashboard, as well as turn the robot from opposing corners instead of pushing the robot.
 Naturally, instead of changing the stuff with "translational" in the name, you will instead want to look for stuff with "heading" in the name.
   Otherwise, these two PIDs are functionally very similar.
 The same tips from above will apply to this.

-* Afterwards, we will tune the drive PIDs.
+* Afterwards, we will tune the drive PID.
 Before we continue, we will need to set the `zeroPowerAccelerationMultiplier`.
 This determines how fast your robot will decelerate as a factor of how fast your robot will coast to a stop.
 Honestly, this is up to you.
 I personally used 4, but what works best for you is most important.
 Higher numbers will cause a faster brake, but increase oscillations at the end.
 Lower numbers will do the opposite.
 This can be found on line `101` in `FollowerConstants`.
-There are once again two PIDs for the drive vector, but these PIDs are much, much more sensitive than the others.
+The drive PID is much, much more sensitive than the others.
 For reference, my P values were in the hundredths and thousandths place values, and my D values were in the hundred thousandths and millionths place values.
 To tune this, enable `useDrive`, `useHeading`, and `useTranslational` in the `Follower` dropdown in FTC Dashboard.
-Next, run `StraightBackAndForth`and don't forget to turn off the timer on the OpMode.
-Then, tune the large PID and then the small PID following the tips from earlier.
+Next, run `StraightBackAndForth` and don't forget to turn off the timer on the OpMode.
+Then, tune the PID following the tips from earlier.
 For this, it is very important to try to reduce oscillations.
 Additionally, I would absolutely not recommend using the I, or integral, part of the PID for this.
 Using integral in drivetrain PIDs is already not ideal, but it will continuously build up error in this PID, causing major issues when it gets too strong.
-So, just don't use it.
-P and D are enough.
-In the versions of Pedro Pathing from after late July 2024, there is a Kalman filter on the drive error and the drive PIDs have a filter as well.
+Don't use I; P and D are enough.
+In the versions of Pedro Pathing from after late July 2024, there is a Kalman filter on the drive error and the drive PID has a filter as well.
 These smooth out the drive error and PID response so that there is not as much oscillation during the braking portion of each path.
 The Kalman filter is tuned to have 6 for the model covariance and 1 for the data covariance.
 These values should work, but if you feel inclined to tune the Kalman filter yourself, a higher ratio of model covariance to data covariance means that the filter will rely more on its previous output rather than the data, and the opposite ratio will mean that the filter will rely more so on the data input (the raw drive error) rather than the model.
-  The filtered PIDs function like normal PIDs, except the derivative term is a weighted average of the current derivative and the previous derivative.
-Currently, the weighting, or time constant for the drive filtered PIDs is 0.6, so the derivative output is 0.6 times the previous derivative plus 0.4 times the current derivative.
+  The filtered PID functions like a normal PID, except the derivative term is a weighted average of the current derivative and the previous derivative.
+Currently, the weighting, or time constant for the drive filtered PID is 0.6, so the derivative output is 0.6 times the previous derivative plus 0.4 times the current derivative.
 Feel free to mess around with these values and find what works best for your robot!